NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 This command will start downloading the missing packages from the <https://cache.nixos.org> binary cache.

-Once the download is done, you are dropped into a new shell.
-This shell provides the packages specified in `shell.nix`.
+Once the download completes, you are dropped into a new shell, which provides the packages specified in `shell.nix`.

 Run `htop` to confirm that it is present.
 Quit the program by hitting `q`.

-Now try `which htop` to check where the `htop` command is on disk.
+Now try `which htop` to check where the `htop` executable is stored in the filesystem.
 You should see something similar to this:

 ```shell-session
 [nix-shell:~]$ which htop